ibexa/documentation-user/docs/content_management/create_edit_content_items.md

     !!! tip

         A content item can look different on different [SiteAccesses](translate_content.md#siteaccess).
-        You can select a SiteAccess to preview by using a drop-down in the preview screen.
+        You can select a SiteAccess to preview using a drop-down in the preview screen.

 1. To discard your changes and close the window, click **Delete draft**.